Aberdeen: Other sports

-American Football

-The Aberdeen Roughnecks American football club is a new team that started in 2012 and is the first team that Aberdeen has witnessed since the Granite City Oilers that began in 1986 and were wound up in the mid-1990s.

-Aberdeen Oilers Floorball Club was founded in 2007.
+The Aberdeen Roughnecks American football club is a new team that started in 2012 and is the first team that Aberdeen has witnessed since the Granite City Oilers that began in 1986 and were wound up in the mid-1990s.Aberdeen Oilers Floorball Club was founded in 2007.
 The club initially attracted a range of experienced Scandinavian and other European players who were studying in Aberdeen.
 Since their formation, Aberdeen Oilers have played in the British Floorball Northern League and went on to win the league in the 2008/09 season.
 The club played a major role in setting up a ladies league in Scotland.
 The Oilers' ladies team ended up second in the first ladies league season (2008/09).